DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-24-collecting-references-after-offer.md

 This suggested that changes to the references process could lead to significant increases in the numbers of candidates recruited.

-## Other approaches we considered

-We previously did some research on a [different approach to improving the references process](https://bat-design-history.netlify.app/manage-teacher-training-applications/making-references-an-offer-condition/).
-Candidates would only give details of people who could give references when they accepted an offer.

-This approach would make it even easier for candidates to apply but we decided not to follow it.
-We knew that training providers would be concerned about not knowing who candidates planned to ask for references.

 ## What we changed

-We made changes to the way:

-- candidates submit applications
-- candidates accept offers
-- people give references for candidates
-- candidates check the progress of reference requests
-- providers receive references

-### Submitting an application

-A candidate no longer needs to request and receive references before they can apply.
+We changed the application form so that candidates no longer need to request and receive 2 references.

-Instead, when they apply they have to give details of at least 2 people who can give a reference.
-They need to give:
+Instead, candidates just need to give details of at least 2 people who can give a reference if they later accept an offer.

-- name
-- email address
-- how they know them and how long they’ve known them

 Providers see these details but are told not to use them to contact people who can give references.

-### Accepting an offer

-When the candidate accepts an offer, they have to review the list of people which they gave when they applied.
+When a candidate accepts an offer, they have to review the list of people which they gave when they applied.
 They can add or delete people from the list.
-This might be useful if, for example:

-- they didn't originally include an academic reference but a provider has asked them to provide one
-- they know that one of the people they listed is no longer able to give a reference After any changes, there must be at least 2 people in the list in order for the candidate to accept the offer.
+After any changes, there must be at least 2 people in the list in order for the candidate to accept the offer.

-### Giving a reference

-When the candidate clicks to accept an offer, this triggers emails to the people they said could give a reference.
-This happens even if there are no offer conditions and the candidate’s application has therefore moved into ‘recruited’ status.
+When the candidate accepts an offer, this triggers emails to the people they said could give a reference.

-The people who can give references are asked:

-- to confirm what the candidate wrote about how they know each other
-- whether they know any reason why the candidate should not work with children
-- to give a factual reference, for example about the candidate's role and responsibilities if it's a professional reference They’re no longer asked whether the candidate will make a good trainee teacher.
+The people who can give references are asked to give a factual reference, for example about the candidate’s role and responsibilities.
+They’re no longer asked whether the candidate will make a good trainee teacher.

-### Checking the progress of reference requests

-Once the candidate has accepted the offer, they can sign into their account to:

-- check the status of their reference requests
-- send reminders to the people who can give them references
-- cancel reference requests
-- make additional reference requests

-The service also sends automatic chaser emails to:

-- candidates who have reference requests which have not been answered yet
-- people who have been asked for a reference but have not given one yet

-### Receiving references

-A provider can see a reference as soon as it’s given.
+Providers can see references as soon as they are given.

-It is not possible to mark references as acceptable or unacceptable.
-The provider can contact the candidate outside the service if they want to:

-- ask for an additional reference
-- tell the candidate that they’re happy with the references which have been given

-If there were offer conditions, the provider can mark them as met or not met as usual.
+Other design history posts will cover these steps in more detail.

+## Other approaches we considered

+We considered only asking candidates to give details of people who could give a reference after they accepted an offer, and did some design and research on [making references an offer condition](/manage-teacher-training-applications/making-references-an-offer-condition/).
+This would be easier for candidates, but providers had concerns about not knowing that the candidate have people to ask for references.

+We also debated removing the process of requesting references from the service altogether and instead requiring providers to handle this themselves as part of their enrolling process.

+The approach we adopted was a compromise between improving the experience for candidates and not requiring too much change from providers.

 ## Future considerations

-???
+We will review the success of the new process midway through the cycle in November.

+We plan to:

+* ask providers how the process is working for them
+* evaluate whether the changes is encouraging more candidates to apply
+* check that candidates are still able to receive references in a timely manner
+* consider further changes to the Manage interface to enable reference requirements to be more clearly communicated to candidates